Physical (TV series): Casting

 In January 2020, Rose Byrne was reported as headlining Physical.
 In December 2020, it was announced that Byrne was playing the role of Sheila Rubin, with Paul Sparks, Rory Scovel, Lou Taylor Pucci, Della Saba, Dierdre Friel, and Ashley Liao joining the cast.
 Geoffrey Arend joined the cast in January 2021, with Ian Gomez joining in April 2021.
 In October 2022, Zooey Deschanel joined the cast for the third season.

 Filming

 Filming for the first season began in November 2020 and ended in March 2021.
 The second season began filming in November 2021 and ended in March 2022.

 Release

 The series premiered on June 18, 2021, on Apple TV + globally with the first three episodes available immediately and the rest debuting on a weekly basis, every Friday.
 The second season premiered on June 3, 2022.
+The third and final season was released on August 2, 2023.

 Reception

-On Rotten Tomatoes, the first season holds an approval rating of 67% based on 48 critic reviews, with an average rating of 6.49/10.
-The website's critical consensus reads, "Not even a magnetic performance from Rose Byrne can save Physical from its exhausting parade of unpleasant characters and plot choices."
 On Metacritic, it has a weighted average score of 60 out of 100, based on 21 critics, indicating "mixed or average reviews".
-German online magazine Spiegel was delighted and pointed out the difference between American and European reception, saying "that snarky social satire pitches into body cult and consumeristic insanity to our veritable pleasure; American critics were rather appalled – without any reason."